If you are in a rush and want to skip ahead to our Favorite Dry Cat Food For Weight Loss look no further than Purina Pro Plan FOCUS Weight Management

 Being grain-free, high protein, and high fiber, this food can help your cat achieve its weight loss objectives and get healthier.

 As expected, the price of this premium product is a tad higher than some of the other brands.
-This could be easily justified by the presence of so many high-quality ingredients.
+This could be easily justified by the presence of so many high-quality ingredients, that make the food easily digestible.

 Note for chicken-lover cat owners: this product has a fairly strong fishy odor, and we’ve seen that sometimes cats that are used to eating mostly chicken-based food don’t particularly love it.